Costa Rica

 Costa Rica has two species of sloths: the three-toed sloth, and the smaller, nocturnal two-toed sloth.

-The animals spend their days upside down in the tree tops, clinging to the branches with their up to 10 cm long nails.
+The animals spend their days upside down in the treetops, clinging to the branches with their up to 10 cm long nails.
 To feed on their diet of leaves they can rotate their neck up to an angle of 270 degrees.
-Each sloth family feeds on an individual selection of trees: a baby sloth inherits from its mother the family's special set of bacterias to digest their particular mix of tree leaves.
-As leaves provide only few nutrients the animals have a very low metabolism - the reason for their slow paced lifestyle.
+Each sloth family feeds on an individual selection of trees: a baby sloth inherits from its mother the family's special set of bacterias for digesting its particular mix of tree leaves.
+Because the leaves provide only few nutrients, the animals have a very low metabolism - the reason for their slow paced lifestyle.

-The sloth's greenish, shaggy fur is a biotop in itself, inhabited by bugs and overgrown with algae.
-Moths, beetles, mites and ticks crawl through the fur and when the sloth grooms itself it always gets a little snack of high-fat algae and proteins.
+The sloth's greenish, shaggy fur is a biotope in itself, inhabited by bugs and overgrown with algae.
+Moths, beetles, mites and ticks crawl through the fur, and when the sloth grooms itself, it always gets a little snack of high-fat algae and protein.

 Albeit slow, sloths are skilled tree climbers and they are also good swimmers.
-On the ground however, they have big difficulties to move forward.
-Nevertheless, once a week sloths come down from their tree to go to the toilet and duly dig their feces into the earth.
+On the ground, however, they have great difficulty moving forward.
+Nevertheless, once a week sloths come down from their tree to go to the toilet and duly dig their feces into the ground.
 It's not clear why they put themselves at such a high risk of predation.
-Maybe they want to reward their food trees with fertilizer.
+Perhaps they want to reward their food trees with fertiliser.

-Luckily for the sloth it has become one of the few forest mammals whose survival is enhanced by forest degradation.
-Its predators, the jaguar and the harpye eagle, have almost disappeared in Costa Rica.
+Fortunately for the sloth, it has become one of the few forest mammals whose survival is enhanced by forest degradation.
+Its predators, the jaguar and the harpye eagle, have almost disappeared from Costa Rica.

-The anchestors of the sloths, the giant ground sloths evolved around 35 million years ago.
-With a size of around 6 meters it was as big as an elephant.
-The sloths' closest relatives, the anteaters, also descend from the same ancestors.
+The ancestors of the sloths, the giant ground sloth, evolved about 35 million years ago.
+At around 6 meters long, they were as big as elephants.
+The sloths' closest relatives, the anteaters, are also descended from the same ancestors.

 Anteaters (Tamandua)